sensu/sensu-docs/content/sensu-go/6.3/operations/maintain-sensu/migrate.md

 #### Contact routing

 Contact routing is available in Sensu Go using the has-contact filter asset.
-See [Route alerts with event filters][90] to set up contact routing in Sensu Go.
+Read [Route alerts with event filters][90] to set up contact routing in Sensu Go.

 #### LDAP